-A list of prerequisites and core curriculum requirements for Graduate Certificate degrees is published by each program.
-When a student is admitted with deficiencies, the appropriate department head, division director or program director will provide the student with a written list of courses required to remove these deficiencies.
+A list of prerequisites and core curriculum requirements for Post-Baccalaureate Certificates, if required, will be published by each program.
+If a student is admitted with deficiencies, the appropriate department head, division director or program director will provide the student with a written list of courses required to remove these deficiencies.
 This list will be given to the student no later than one week after the start of classes of his/her first semester in order to allow for adding/dropping courses as necessary.